-- 2. Requirements: - 2nd year or above required, 3rd-year or above preferred - Familiarity with C++, Python, and basic Linux command-line preferred - Knowledge of particle physics and/or condensed matter physics preferred
+- 2. Requirements: - 2nd year or above required in a physics program of study, 3rd-year or above preferred - Familiarity with C++, Python, and basic Linux command-line (or a willingness to learn quickly!) - Interest in particle physics and/or condensed matter physics